At the Welsh Revenue Authority (WRA), we manage 2 devolved taxes designed and made for Wales to help fund Welsh public services.

-- 31 days annual leave
+- 31 days annual leave plus 2 privilege days

 - generous parental leave

-- a choice of pension schemes
+- a choice of Civil Service pension schemes

-- Cycle to Work scheme and season ticket loans
+- cycle to work scheme and season ticket loans

 - salary advances

-The WRA is a non-ministerial government department staffed by civil servants.
+We’re a non-ministerial government department staffed by civil servants.
 The Civil Service Code sets out the standards of behaviour expected of civil servants.